Saurabh-SR/Sonic-Assistant/README.md

 - Implement multi-language support.
 - Include a graphical user interface (GUI).
 - Enhance error handling and command recognition.

+## Development Environment
+This project was developed using **PyCharm**, a robust and feature-rich IDE for Python development.
+I personaly loved the code assistance part of it 🙂

 ## Contributions
 Contributions are welcome!
 Please fork the repository, make changes, and submit a pull request.